Treatment for Managing Symptoms

 If you have MS, physical and occupational therapists are important members of your care team, especially as the disease progresses and symptoms begin to affect your ability to engage in normal daily activities.
 Physical therapists specialize in:

 - Educating you about the physical symptoms of MS and options to alleviate these symptoms and avoid complications

 - Developing and tailoring an exercise program that helps you address specific symptoms and challenges

 - Use of assistive devices, such as mobility aids and equipment for the home and office, that can help you adapt to your disabilities and continue to function independently

 An occupational therapist is specially trained to help you maintain and improve everyday skills, including dressing, bathing, preparing meals, and driving, with the goals of preserving the ability to live independently and improve quality of life.

 Assistive technologies play an important role in helping people with MS live with symptoms, including spasticity, muscular/skeletal problems, weakness and fatigue, balance problems, vision problems, speech and language difficulties, and cognitive impairments.
 Examples of assistive devices commonly used by people with MS include braces to lend support and steadiness if balance or weakness are problems, mobility aids, such as canes, walkers, and electric scooters, and clocks and wrist watches with large print for people with vision problems.

-Two online resources for labor-saving assistive technologies and ideas and gadgets for making everyday activities easier, from staying mobile to preparing meals, include Abledata and Independent Living Aids.
+An online resource for labor-saving assistive technologies and ideas and gadgets for making everyday activities easier, from staying mobile to preparing meals, is Independent Living Aids.